Athens Libraries & Athens Bookshops – A Guide for Book Lovers in Greece

 Unlike the more famous Athens libraries, the Athens state library has a relaxed atmosphere and spacious reading areas, making it perfect for locals and visitors alike.
 Whether you’re studying, reading a newspaper, or simply soaking in the city’s intellectual scene, this Athens public library provides a welcoming space for all.

-4. Gennadius Library – A Research Hub for Greek History & Culture
+4. Gennadius Library or Yennadeios Library, a Research Hub for Greek History & Culture

 The Gennadius Library is one of the most prestigious research libraries in Athens, with a collection of over 120,000 books focusing on Greek history, literature, and art.
 As part of the American School of Classical Studies, this library is a top destination for scholars and history enthusiasts looking for rare editions of Greek classics, Byzantine manuscripts, and modern historical texts.